ilkkamtk/hybridisovellukset/Week5/01-rn-start.md

 - [Using TypeScript with Expo](https://docs.expo.dev/guides/typescript/)

 1. Install Expo app to your phone. [iOS](https://apps.apple.com/us/app/expo-client/id982107779) or [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=fi)
+   - and/or install [Android Studio](https://developer.android.com/studio) and [set up an Android emulator](https://developer.android.com/studio/run/emulator).
+   - and/or [install Xcode and set up an iOS simulator](https://developer.apple.com/documentation/safari-developer-tools/installing-xcode-and-simulators) (only available on macOS).
 1. Use the [expo](https://docs.expo.dev/get-started/create-a-project) to generate an app skeleton
    - create a folder for your React Native projects
    - use Git Bash or terminal to go to this folder `cd foldername/otherfoldername/etc...`